 The Bedroom Quirks of 10 Great Authors

 You know that Shakespeare, James Joyce and Lord Byron were geniuses when it came to their ways with words, but as anyone who knows a writer can tell you, scribes frequently come with some serious quirks.
-I'm reading a book called Secret Lives of Great Authors by Robert Schnakenberg, and the secrets definitely come out.
+I'm reading Secret Lives of Great Authors by Robert Schnakenberg, and the secrets definitely come out.
 So, without further ado, I give you 10 intimate quirks of some of the finest writers ever.

 1. William Shakespeare liked to swoop in on his friends' women.
 He overheard his friend Richard Burbage making plans with a lady one night.
 Richard was going to show up for the secret rendezvous and call himself "Richard III" at the door so he would be admitted to her room.
 Shakespeare hightailed it to her house and gave the password.
 True to witty form, when Richard showed up, Shakespeare sent word down that William the Conquerer came before Richard III.

 2. Lord Byron kept lists of his lovers and apparently slept with more than 250 women in one year alone.
 Lady Caroline Lamb called him "Mad, bad, and dangerous to know."
 He slept with her, of course, and her cousin.
 And supposedly his own half sister as well.
 And he commemorated each one in a very, um, special way: he snipped a bit of hair (not scalp hair, people) from each conquest and saved it in a little envelope marked with the appropriate name.
 Until 1980 or so, these locks of love were still housed at Byron's publishing house, but they're unaccounted for these days.